Data Privacy Notice – Effective Date - 25/05/18

 We employ modern and secure techniques to protect our systems from intrusion by unauthorised individuals, and we upgrade our security regularly as better methods become available.

-Our datacentres and those of our partners utilise state-of-the-art physical security measures to prevent unauthorised access to the facility.
+Our data centers and those of our partners utilise state-of-the-art physical security measures to prevent unauthorised access to the facility.
 In addition, all Personal Data is stored in a secure location behind firewalls and other sophisticated security systems with limited (need-to-know) administrative access.

 Please be aware that no security measures are perfect or impenetrable.
 Therefore, although we use industry standard practices to protect your privacy, we cannot (and do not) guarantee the absolute security of Personal Data.